Ulu: History

+Ulu knives are widely sold to tourists as souvenirs throughout Alaska.

 Legality

 Some countries, including Canada, prohibit the possession or carrying of knives where the blade is perpendicular to the handle (intended to limit the use of so-called "push daggers").
 However, regulations passed under the Criminal Code specifically exempt the "aboriginal 'ulu' knife" from this prohibition.

-Uluit are not allowed as carry-on on commercial airline flights in the US, though they can be in checked bags.
+In the United States uluit are not allowed on commercial airline flights as carry-on luggage, though they can be in checked baggage.